 Surgery has a very limited role in treating chronic lymphocytic leukemia (CLL).
 Because CLL cells tend to spread widely throughout the bone marrow and to many organs, surgery cannot cure this type of cancer.
-It is rarely needed even to diagnose CLL, which can often be done with a blood sample.
-However, sometimes minor surgery is needed to remove a lymph node to aid in diagnosing or staging the cancer.
+It's rarely needed even to diagnose CLL, which can often be done with blood tests.
+Sometimes minor surgery is needed to remove a lymph node to help diagnose or stage the cancer.

 In rare cases, the spleen may be removed (splenectomy).
-This is not expected to cure the leukemia, but it can help improve some of the symptoms.
-Sometimes CLL can make the spleen grow so large that it presses on nearby organs and causes symptoms.
-If radiation or chemotherapy does not help shrink the spleen and reduce symptoms, splenectomy may be an option.
+This isn't expected to cure the CLL, but it can help improve some of the symptoms.
+Sometimes CLL can make the spleen grow so large that it presses on nearby organs and causes problems.
+If radiation or chemotherapy doesn't help shrink the spleen and reduce symptoms, splenectomy may be an option.

-Most people have no problem living without a spleen, but the risk for certain bacterial infections is increased.
+Most people have no problem living without a spleen, but they're at higher risk for certain bacterial infections.
 Doctors recommend certain vaccines for people before their spleen is removed.
-If your spleen has been removed, be sure to report any symptoms of infections promptly to your health care team.
+If your spleen has been removed, be sure to report any signs of infection to your health care team right away.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Last Revised: May 10, 2018